 How to prevent crib climbing

 Raise your hand if you've got a crib climber!
 You are NOT alone!
 Crib climbing often starts around 2 years old, but does that mean that it's time to transition to an open bed?
 Mmm not necessarily!
-Let’s discuss why crib climbing happens, what to do to prevent it, and why you might want to wait a bit longer to transition your child to a big kid bed!
+Let’s discuss why crib climbing happens, what to do to prevent it, and how you might be able to wait a bit longer to transition your child to a big kid bed!

 Why does crib climbing happen